How to get to Maguk Gorge or Barramundi Gorge in Kakadu National

 Visiting Facilities at Koolpin Gorge Campground in Kakadu National

-the gorge • A toilet adjacent to the car park • Fire rings/fire
+A toilet adjacent to the car park

-are not permitted in the area.
+Generators are not permitted in the area.

 Visitors Must Not Enter Sacred Site restricted Areas Visitors must